-Mitchell F. Borger, a member of the Firm, has more than twenty-seven years of experience practicing Employment Law.
+Mitchell F. Borger, of counsel to the Firm, has more than twenty-seven years of experience practicing Employment Law.
 Mr. Borger advises clients about their legal rights and responsibilities, drafts employment agreements, severance and release documents, handbooks, and policies, is well versed in alternative dispute resolution (with an emphasis on mediation and arbitration programs), and performs employment-related corporate due diligence.
-He also has extensive experience conducting complex investigations into harassment and compliance allegations and providing engaging training and managerial seminars on the prevention of violations of the American’s with Disabilities Act, Age Discrimination in Employment Act, The Family and Medical Leave Act, Sexual Harassment, and Title VII Civil Rights Act.
+He also has extensive experience conducting complex investigations into harassment and compliance allegations and providing engaging training and managerial seminars on the prevention of violations of the Americans with Disabilities Act, Age Discrimination in Employment Act, The Family and Medical Leave Act, Sexual Harassment, and Title VII Civil Rights Act.

 Prior to joining the firm, Mr. Borger practiced with several in-house legal departments, starting with positions at the NY Power Authority, United Merchants & Manufacturers, Inc. and the last twenty-four years at Macy’s, Inc., where he served as Vice President and Assistant General Counsel.
 His responsibilities included managing the employment practice for Macy’s and Bloomingdale’s eastern US operations, including management of employment lawyers and paralegals, representation of the Company before State and Federal administrative agencies, defense of pre-litigation employment claims and providing strategic counseling to senior-level clients.
 In addition, his previous Macy’s responsibilities included management of the non-insured litigation portfolio of the Company and thirteen-member in-house litigation team.
 Mr. Borger started his legal career as an Assistant District Attorney in the Office of the Bronx District Attorney, where he prosecuted child abuse and domestic violence crimes.
 His prosecutorial experience included more than twenty trials to verdict, including a matricide prosecution.